When I was little, I had a perfectly organized room

 That was it.
 I realized that design isn’t just fun, it’s powerful.
 It’s transformative.
 It’s essential.•

-I looked around and realized that no one seemed to be talking about the human impact of residential design.
+Over time, as I grew in my new career, I realized that very few people were talking about the human impact of *residential* design.
 It showed up in urban planning and even commercial and hospitality design to some degree.
 But home design was all “this trend” and “that color of the year” and “look what you can buy to be happy.”
 This was before the days of mindfulness and the Japanese art of keeping things clean, and I realized…

 Are you ready to start loving the space you’re in?
 I mean, seriously, why are you living with stuff you hate?
 Life is too darn short.